seev7/seev7/README.md

   In the past I've created entire businesses off of selling licensed desktop and web applications (licensing systems which I built from scratch) which peaked at hundreds to thousands of daily users.

   I'm best in languages like C#, Java, and PHP.
-I'm able to do languages like Python or Javascript, but those are usually not my <b>goto;</b> (sorry)
+I'm able to develop in languages like Python or Javascript when needed.

   For database technologies, coming from experience with PHP, I am most proficient in MySQL.
 I have dabbled in some MongoDB though, and I would have no problem picking it up.
 I've also created production apps with javascript libraries such as React along with Node.js/Express.